Lewis J. Liman: Education

-Legal career
+Career

 Upon graduation from law school he spent a brief period as an attorney at the NAACP Legal Defense and Educational Fund.
-He served as a law clerk to Judge Pierre N. Leval of the United States Court of Appeals for the Second Circuit during his service as a United States district judge of the Southern District of New York.
-He then subsequently clerked for Justice John Paul Stevens of the Supreme Court of the United States.
+He was a law clerk to Judge Pierre N. Leval of the Southern District of New York from 1987 to 1988 before Leval was elevated to the United States Court of Appeals for the Second Circuit.
+He then clerked for Justice John Paul Stevens of the Supreme Court of the United States from 1989 to 1990.